Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Introduction

-We prove Theorem A by first finding the relevant minimal graded resolutions over the polynomial ring; see Theorem~\ref{I-Presn}.
-This also allows us to compute the Hilbert-Kunz function as follows; see Theorem~\ref{HKfunction} in view of Remark~\ref{rmk-zanello}.
+We prove Theorem A by first finding the relevant minimal graded resolutions over the polynomial ring $P=k[x_1, \cdots, x_n]$; see Proposition~\ref{I-Presn} and Theorem~\ref{gradedBetti}(c).
+This also allows us to compute the Hilbert-Kunz function as follows; see Theorem~\ref{HKfunction}.
 The leading term agrees with the results of Buchweitz and Chen in \cite{BuCh-97}.

-\begin{bfhpg*}[{Theorem B}] {\it Suppose that $p$ and $d$ have opposite parity and let $q$ be a power of $p$.
-For general choices of $f$ the value of the Hilbert-Kunz function of $R$ at $q$ is given by } \end{bfhpg*}
+\begin{bfhpg*}[{Theorem B}] {\it Suppose that $p$ is odd and $d$ is even with $p>d$.
+For very general choices of $f$ of degree $d$ and any $q=p^e$, the Hilbert-Kunz function of $R$ is given by } \end{bfhpg*}

+In addition, it allows us to compute the Castelnuovo-Mumford regularity of the quotients by Frobenius powers of the homogeneous maximal ideal, giving an affirmative answer, for those hypersurfaces, to the question asked by Katzman \cite{Kat-98} of whether its growth is linear in the power; see Theorem~\ref{gradedBetti}(b).

+\begin{bfhpg*}[{Theorem C}] {\it Suppose that $p$ is odd and $d$ is even with $p>d$.
+For very general choices of $f$ of degree $d$ and any $q=p^e$, the Castelnuovo-Mumford regularity is given by } \end{bfhpg*}

 It would be very interesting to find what general principle lies behind this stability phenomenon for the Betti numbers and whether this behavior has connections with other invariants of singularities such as $F$-signature and $F$-pure threshold, for which much is still unknown even for hypersurfaces.